runna training plan set up

 Want to Try Runna and Garmin for Your Next Race?

 If you’re curious about structured, goal-focused training, Runna might be a great fit.
-With the code RWR2, you can get two weeks free to explore everything it offers, whether you’re chasing a personal best or just looking to enjoy each mile.
+With the code RWR2, you can get two weeks free to explore everything it offers, whether you want to smash a PB or challenge yourself to a new distance.
 Check out their website for more details here.

 And if you’re interested in learning more about how Garmin supported my training journey, check out my detailed Garmin reviews here: Garmin Forerunner 255 and Garmin Forerunner 55.